-In curden to set feet vely endbast the htey sist ansate actingly som the relationship between education and earnings using twins, this thesis focuses on three main areas, namely:
+In order to effectively address the key issues in a study on the relationship between education and earnings using twins, this thesis focuses on three main areas, namely:

 - 1. Modeling returns to education in Ghana using twins. - 2.
 Endogeneity of education. - 3.
 Heterogeneity in the returns to schooling.